top of page

 • Anonymous founders with no track record

-• Centralized minting authority
+• Centralized minting or admin authority

-Final Thoughts
+Final thoughts

 Related Posts